ShaimaaShawky22/Power-BI-Projects/Mexico-Toy-Sales/README.md

 ## 🔗 Project Link
-You can view the full project with visuals on my GitHub repository:
+You can view the full project with visuals:
 [👉 Click here to view the dashboard project](https://project.novypro.com/LMkEwd)

 ---